The StreamLabs App indicates that my Monitor is offline.

 Work through the steps below:

 1. Check to ensure your device has power (the LEDs on the top of the device will be lit).

 2. If you have recently changed your home WiFi password, proceed to step 7.

 3. Confirm that other devices in your home have internet access.
 Your router or modem may have lost power or your Internet Service Provider may be experiencing issues.
 You can also check the signal strength of your wireless network at the installation location.

 4. Observe the blue LED.

-BLUE LED FLASHING LIGHT PATTERNS:
+BLUE LED BLINKING LIGHT PATTERNS:

-- A single flash once per second: This indicates that the Monitor is in access point mode.
+- A single blink once per second: This indicates that the Monitor is in access point mode.
 This is the default state of the Monitor out of the box and indicates that the Monitor has not been set up yet.
 In this state, the Monitor is ready to connect to a smart device such as a smartphone or tablet and begin the setup and installation process.

 6. Power cycle your home access point/router (unplug power for 30 seconds, then plug in again).
 Wait until your access point is completely rebooted to continue.

 7. Perform a WiFi reset (see below for detailed instructions or click here) on the Monitor by re-initiating the WiFi pairing process.
 PLEASE NOTE: you will need to have physical access to your Monitor in order to perform this operation.
-Once you are next to your Monitor, from the Monitor screen in the Streamlabs App open Settings –> Monitor –> wi-fi –> update network and follow the step-by-step instructions to reset and re-connect your Monitor to your WiFi access point.
+Once you are next to your Monitor, from the Monitor screen in the StreamLabs App open Settings –> Monitor –> wi-fi –> update network and follow the step-by-step instructions to reset and re-connect your Monitor to your WiFi access point.